 In Part 1, I detailed my visit to JD’s new E-Space store in Chongqing.
 And I ended by posing the following question:

-And my answer to that is yes in basically 6 situations and product types.
+And my answer to that is yes in 6 situations.

-But I did notice 6 situations where experiential retail had some really compelling aspects to it.
+However, I did notice 6 situations where new retail-empowered experiential retail had some really compelling aspects to it.

 Situation 1: Complicated Products

 I really liked the space for cameras.
 You can try out the advanced DSLR and mirrorless cameras by Canon and such.
-They have city models you can take pictures of.
+They have detailed city models you can take pictures of.
+They have a gallery where users can post their photos.
 They even offer classes about photography.
 And they have after-sales support.

 There was also a small section for 3D printers, which I also put into the complicated products category.
 It does help to try them out and learn before you buy.

 If you sell fairly straight forward products (vacuums, washing machines, etc.) at premium prices, how do you show the special features and quality differences that justify the price difference?

 Dyson vacuums (popular in China) can go up to 6,000RMB in price.
 How can consumers see the quality difference unless they can try it out or talk to a sales staff?
 You certainly can’t tell just looking at a smartphone app.
 Experiential retail seems like a big deal in premium products.